terraform-google-modules/terraform-google-kubernetes-engine/autogen/safer-cluster/README.md

 [GKE hardening guide](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster),
 the CIS framework, and other best practices.

-The motivation for each setting, and its relation to harderning guides or other recommendations is outline in `main.tf` as comments over individual settings.
+The motivation for each setting, and its relation to hardening guides or other recommendations is outlined in `main.tf` as comments over individual settings.
 When security-relevant settings are available for configuration, recommendations on their settings are documented in the `variables.tf` file.

 ## Project Setup and Cloud IAM policy for GKE